Porting Solar Activity Sensor MCU Firmware to New PCB

 Challenge

 The customer turned to us for porting an existing firmware version of its solar activity sensors to a new PCB design with ARM MCU.
-Besides, we were responsible for adjusting generalized port for several vehicle brands.
-The implementation process had to be consistent with the brand’s technical requirements.
+In addition, we were responsible for adapting a generalised port for several vehicle brands.
+The implementation process had to comply with the brand’s technical requirements.

 Solution